sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

     3
 ```

-Note that 'urevent' indices in the *EEG.event* structure do not have to
+Note that *urevent* indices in the *EEG.event* structure do not have to
 increase linearly.
 For example, after epochs were extracted from the
 tutorial dataset,